Saturday, April 19, 2025

 I tightened the shaft packing again.

-I weighed anchor at 8 and motored to Dowry Creek Marina to get propane refill and replenish gas and diesel.
-The outboard was a little low and I added .6 gallon and gallons of diesel.
+I weighed anchor at 8 and motored to Dowry Creek Marina to get a propane refill and replenish gas and diesel.
+The outboard was low, and I added .6 gallon of diesel.

 The propane was not available.
-The person certified to refill tanks was away … at least for 3-4 hours and there was question if the their system was serviceable since they were saying the tank was too close to the electrical panel… whatever.
+The person certified to refill tanks was away for at least 3-4 hours, and there was a question about whether their system was serviceable, as they had mentioned the tank was too close to the electrical panel.

-I started heading towards the Alligator Canal which was less than an hour away.
+I started heading towards the Alligator Canal, which was less than an hour away.
 I sailed to the canal.
-It seems the UV cover and leech lines on the genoa were well worked.
+The UV cover and leech lines on the genoa were deteriorating.
 But still serviceable.

-The canal is about 23 miles and there was a nice open anchorage after the canal.
-I got through the canal at 14:45 and decided to continue on the Alligator river as there were many nice anchorage on the Alligator River.
-I eventually made it pass the Alligator bridge and anchored at MM 83 at the north end of the Alligator River just before the Albemarle Sound at 18:20.
+The canal is approximately 23 miles long, and a lovely open anchorage is available after the canal.
+I made it through the canal at 14:45 and decided to continue on the Alligator River, as there were many nice anchorages along the Way.
+I eventually made it past the Alligator bridge and anchored at MM 83 at the north end of the Alligator River just before the Albemarle Sound at 18:20.

 Tomorrow should be an easy crossing of the Sound as the winds are supposed to be light and from the South.